clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 in the workspace.
 The LOCAL_BUNDLE_DIR variable sets the path of this directory in the :file:`builder.conf` file.

-*Mixer always checks for local bundles first and the upstream bundles second.*
+*mixer always checks for local bundles first and the upstream bundles second.*
 So bundles in the local-bundles directory will always take precedence over any upstream bundles that have the same name.
 This precedence enables you to copy upstream bundles locally, and edit into a local variation.